hagerhegazy/NASA-HuntingForExoplanets-Model/README.md

-Project: Exoplanet Detection – NACA Hackathon
+Project: Hunting For Exoplanets – NASA Hackathon

 Goal:
-Detect confirmed exoplanets using Kepler datasets with a robust ML model.
+Develop a model that classifies signals and their features to determine whether they represent a confirmed planet, a candidate, or not.

 Dataset Details: